EdwardJFox/microgame-kata-site/katas/001-banana-munch/index.md

 - Add some particles when the bananas insides get eaten.
 Wario is a messy eater!
 - Add a background.
 The original game you're eating a banana in space, but you can choose whatever background you want.
 Extra extra credit for an animated background.
 - Multiple difficulties; The original game required 5 presses for difficulty 1, 6 presses for difficulty 2, and 8 for difficulty 3.
 But do what you feel is best!
+- Make the timer re-usable in your chosen game engine.
+The timer concept is central to all the Microgames.
+To help with future katas, making a re-usable timer object now will make things a bit smoother.

 ## Media